Mishicot Agriscience

 • Perform in class lab or if virtual complete DNA Home Lab (GDoc).
 Lab Example Video (Link).

-• Watch Ag Advancements Video and compare and contrast two ag technologies via an infographic.
-Link to FFA Lessons (Link).
+• Watch Ag Advancements Video and compare and contrast two ag technologies via a protype project.

 • In class discussion and mafia activity (Link).